puppetlabs/puppetlabs-pe_event_forwarding/README.md

 3. Install a module that implements a PE Event Forwarding processor such as the [Splunk_hec][3] module, and enable its Event Forwarding feature as detailed in that module's documentation.

+### Forwarding from non server nodes

+This module is capable of gathering events data and invoking processors from non Puppet Server nodes.
+If you want do to this, ensure that you set the `pe_console` parameter to the fully qualified domain name of the Puppet Server running the Orchestrator and Activies APIs.
+Often using the `$settings::server` for this parameter will work.

 ## How it works

 1. The cron job executes the collection script at the configured interval.